mozilla-services/screenshots/docs/testing-the-api.md

       "image": {
         "url": "data:...",
         "captureType": "selection",
-        "text": "Steps to reproduce:\nInstall PageShot add-on.\nCopy some text into your clipboard.\n\"Shot\" a page and then try and paste your step 2 clipboard contents somewhere.\nActual results:\nYour clipboard contents from step 2 are erased by step 3.\nExpected results:", "location": {
+        "text": "Steps to reproduce:\nInstall Screenshots add-on.\nCopy some text into your clipboard.\n\"Shot\" a page and then try and paste your step 2 clipboard contents somewhere.\nActual results:\nYour clipboard contents from step 2 are erased by step 3.\nExpected results:", "location": {
           "top": 329,
           "left": 308,